teamdigitale/dati-semantic-schema-editor/apps/example/public/help.md

-Use `CTRL+Space` to activate the automatic completion of OpenAPI keywords

-and the URLs of the main semantic classes.
+Use `CTRL+Space` to activate the automatic completion of OpenAPI keywords and the URIs of the main semantic classes.

- `;